MONFRAGÜE NATIONAL PARK

-The Arrocampo Reservoir, designated an Ornithology Park in the Saucedilla area.
+Arrocampo reservoir is the most important wetland area of Extremadura.
+Situated in the northeast of the region has been designated an Ornithology Park in the recent times .
 This is the location of the best population of Black Winged Kite and also some of the less common birds to Extremadura like the Purple Heron, Squacco Heron, Night Heron, Little Bittern, Purple Swamp Hen, Spotted Crake, Gull-billed Tern, Black Tern, Bearded Reedling, Savi’s Warbler, Sedge Warbler, Spoonbill, Red-crested Pochard and Garganey.

 ALAGÓN RIVER VALLEY